LibraryCarpentry/lc-python-intro/episodes/02-variables.md

 ## Use `print()` to display values.

-Python has a built-in function called `print()` to display Python objects to the display.
 You can print Python objects to the Jupyter notebook output using the built-in function, `print()`.
-Inside of the parentheses we can add the Python objects that we want print, which are known as the `print()` function's arguments.
-You can pass variables and text strings (by placing text within quotation marks) directly to the print function, and you can separate multiple items with commas.
+Inside of the parentheses we can add the objects that we want print, which are known as the `print()` function's arguments.
+You can pass variables and text strings (by placing text within quotes) directly to the print function, and you can separate multiple items with commas.

 ```python
 print(first_name, 'is', age, 'years old')